-I’m getting ready for an amazing event that’s coming to the Nashville area next month, Bella Rustica Vintage Barn Marketplace.
-As a vendor, I’m working on lots of items that will stand out in a crowd, mostly from refurbished pieces.
-This week I used an old shoe caddy, and turned it into something special with a little help from an image on The Graphics Fairy.
+I’ve been working on lots of painted furniture projects lately, mostly from refurbished pieces.
+This week I used an old shoe caddy, and turned it into something special with a little help from the Butterfly Transfer Printable HERE.

 I love using Annie Sloan chalk paint, because it goes on so smoothly and covers so well.
 Once it’s waxed the finish is so beautiful!
 I do love adding graphics, though, and before it’s waxed the decorative touches can be added to take it all to the next level.
 I’ve found that the carbon paper method can be somewhat messy with ASCP, but luckily I found another method that works well with the paint.

-It only takes your print from your inkjet printer (make sure you do it in reverse – I used the image found HERE), a spray bottle of water and a brayer.
+It only takes your print from your inkjet printer (make sure you do it in reverse), a spray bottle of water and a brayer.
 Oh!
 And you’ll need your pre-painted piece of furniture (it works well for signs, too!)

 First lightly spritz where you want the image directly on the furniture.
 You just want to barely wet it, not soak it down.